 - The biology and life-cycle of a pest often reveals the key to successful control measures.
-Detailed, pest-specific information is available in fact sheets on IPM web sites or publications listed in the References for Commercial Vegetable Growers section.
+Detailed, pest-specific information is available in fact sheets on IPM web sites or publications listed in the References and Resources section.
 See also specific pest listings in this Guide.

-- Scouting involves using systematic methods of inspecting the crops on a regular basis to quantify pest populations or crop injury/damage.
+- Scouting involves using systematic methods of inspecting the crops on a regular basis to quantify pest populations or crop injury, or damage.
 Scouting techniques vary considerably depending upon the type of pests (weed, insect, disease or other) involved.
 Details are available in pest and crop-specific IPM fact sheets and manuals, and in pest listings in this Guide.